Mean-Motion Resonances With Interfering Density Waves: Hydrodynamical simulations

-{To further confirm the existence of this interference torque, we perform simulations with a few different eccentricity $e_{\rm B}$ for the inner planet and different $\varpi_{\rm B}$ which results in different resonance angles for the inner planet.
-The results are shown in Figure~\ref{fig:torque_Q}.
+The difference of the torque between the planet pair and single planet cases shown in Fig.~\ref{fig:torque_MMR} can then be used to compare with the analytical theory for the additional torque associated with the interfering density wave.
+The torque due to the interfering density wave for the inner planet measured directly from simulation (the difference between the blue and orange orange lines in Fig.~\ref{fig:torque_MMR}) is about $\sim-2.9\times10^{-8}$ (in code unit), also shown as the black line in Fig.~\ref{fig:torque_Q} with $Q=0.0$.
+The location of the torque jump is located exactly at the inner Lindblad resonance for the outer planet of the pair.
+In order to explore the dependence of the resonance angle $Q$, we further run a few simulations with different $\varpi_{\rm A}$ and $\varpi_{\rm B}$.
+The results of the interference torque for different $Q$ with $e_{\rm B}=0.1$ are shown as the black line in Fig.~\ref{fig:torque_Q}.
 We can see that the sinusoidal-like pattern of the interference torque with respect to $Q$ can be reproduced from our numerical simulations, although the pattern does not exactly follow the sinusoidal dependence with a single frequency in $Q$.
 This may suggest that there are high orders of harmonics of $Q$ in the interference torque, which are neglected in the analytical theory which only considered $|\ell-m| \le 1$ case.
-The relative contribution from high orders of harmonics seems to be weaker for the lower eccentricity case as we compare the simulations with two separate eccentricities.
-On the other hand, as we scale the overall torque amplitude for the simulations with two different eccentricities, we find that the interference torque is approximately linear in $e_{\rm B}$, which is consistent with the expectation from the linear theory (c.f.
-Eq.~\ref{eq:psib_soft}).
-This is demonstrated by the linear scaling of red and black lines in Figure~\ref{fig:torque_Q}, where the linear dependence is well reproduced by our simulations.}
+To filter out the high-order harmonics, we make the projection for the simulation data onto the $n=1$ component of $A_{\rm Tb}\sin nQ + B_{\rm Tb}\cos nQ$.
+The coefficients $A_{\rm Tb}$,$B_{\rm Tb}$ are obtained from the integration $\frac{1}{\pi}\int_{0}^{2\pi}T_{\rm B,sim}(Q)\sin Q dQ$ and $\frac{1}{\pi}\int_{0}^{2\pi}T_{\rm B,sim}(Q)\cos Q dQ$ respectively.
+The $n=1$ component of the interference torque from the simulation data is indicated as the blue dotted line in Fig.~\ref{fig:torque_Q}.